bhanug/misframe/content/2015/05/31/writing-quality.md

 date: "2015-05-31"
 ---

 About a year ago, I told myself that I would lower my mental thresholds for content to force myself to write more.
 Not just blog posts, but code too.
 I'm not sure if it made a difference for blog posts or not, but I don't agree with that idea anymore.
 When I look back at all of the posts I've written so far on Misframe, I see plenty of issues.
-I frequently find typos, issues with how the writing flows, and some things just aren't that good.
+I frequently find typos, issues with how the writing flows, and some things that just aren't that good.
 The typos I can fix at any time.
 The more significant issues... not so much.
 I know that I'm probably getting better all the time, but that doesn't make a difference unless you're only looking at the latest content.
 As I keep raising the bar of writing quality over time, older posts look worse.

 Recently, I've been thinking about archiving all of my old posts and starting over ([again](http://misfra.me/starting-over-again/)).
 I like the way Jason puts it: